-These days, Google My Business is extremely important for any local SMB.
-I doubt you’ve used any business or been in any store recently that doesn’t have a Google My Business (GMB) listing.
-In fact, you’ve likely found some of the businesses or stores you’ve shopped at recently through Google My Business.
+These days, Google Business Profile (formerly Google My Business) is extremely important for any local SMB.
+I doubt you’ve used any business or been in any store recently that doesn’t have a Google Business Profile (GBP) listing.
+In fact, you’ve likely found some of the businesses or stores you’ve shopped at recently through Google Business Profile.

-Yet even though so many businesses have a GMB listing, not many understand the different nooks and crannies of how consumers are seeing their listing online.
+Yet even though so many businesses have a GBP listing, not many understand the different nooks and crannies of how consumers are seeing their listing online.

-Understanding Mentions and How Google My Business Work Together for the Good of SMBs
+Understanding Mentions and How Google Business Profile Work Together for the Good of SMBs

-When people search for a product or service with Google Search or on Google Maps, the results can draw keywords from your client’s GMB, including from places you may not expect.
-Below we’ll go over the different types of ‘mentions’ that Google draws from to display with GMB results in the map pack and local finder.
+When people search for a product or service with Google Search or on Google Maps, the results can draw keywords from your client’s GBP, including from places you may not expect.
+Below we’ll go over the different types of ‘mentions’ that Google draws from to display with GBP results in the map pack and local finder.

 This is why it’s important to encourage consumers to mention your client’s business’ services or products when leaving a review.
 Be careful that this does not cross the line into making reviews seem spammy, however.
 You always want reviews to sound as natural as possible.